ROCm/rocPyDecode/samples/README.md

 This sample demux & decode frames from a video file, and optionally saves the frames to a file.
 To run this python sample script, you need to provide input video file full path name, other arguments are optional.
-The following are full list of arguments that can be passed to the sample.

 ## Prerequisites
 * [rocDecode C/C++ Library](https://github.com/ROCm/rocDecode)
 * [rocPyDecode installed](../README.md#rocpydecode-install).

-### Video Decode Sample 'py_videodecode.py' Arguments:
+## Video Decode Sample 'py_videodecode.py' Arguments

+The following are full list of arguments that can be passed to the sample.
 ```
 -h, --help
   Show detail help message and exit